Faith-Based Adoption AgenciesPosted in Adoption Stories

 Other Requirements and Stipulations

-Some agencies even go a step further and require adoptive parents to sign up for counseling or other services they provide.
+Some agencies even go a step further and require adoptive parents to sign up for counseling or other services they provide (which is important and amazing!).
 Faith-based agencies may need adoptive parents to provide letters of recommendation from members of your neighborhood or respected religious communities as well.
-Also, for the most part, faith-based agencies do not allow same-sex couples to join.

-Remember, faith-based agencies are more unique than your typical agency.
+Remember, faith-based agencies are typically more preferential than your typical agency.
 Some agencies seek to serve a specific client, have continued religious service requirements, or they may have neither.
 Do your homework, talk to an agency representative and significant other and decide if a faith-based agency is right for you.